kozistr/RAdam-tensorflow/README.md

 *WIP*

 # Explanation
 The learning rate warmup for Adam is a must-have trick for stable training in certain situations (or eps tuning).
 But the underlying mechanism is largely unknown.
-In our study, we suggest one fundamental cause is the large variance of the adaptive learning rates, and provide both theoretical and empirical support evidence.
+In our study, we suggest one fundamental cause is **the large variance of the adaptive learning rates**, and provide both theoretical and empirical support evidence.

-In addition to explaining why we should use warmup, we also propose RAdam, a theoretically sound variant of Adam.
+In addition to explaining **why we should use warmup**, we also propose **RAdam**, a theoretically sound variant of Adam.

 # Requirement
 * Python 3.x